-Recognizing the critical need for documenting this unprecedented time of the COVID-19 pandemic and the myriad of ways it has and will impact Asian/Pacific American communities in New York City and nationally, the Asian/Pacific/American Institute at New York University, in collaboration with Tomie Arai, Lena Sze, Vivian Truong, and Diane Wong, has developed the A/P/A Voices: A COVID-19 Public Memory Project with NYU Tamiment Library & Robert F. Wagner Labor Archives serving as the collection repository.
+Recognizing the critical need for documenting the COVID-19 pandemic and the myriad of ways it has and will impact Asian/Pacific American communities in New York City and nationally, the Asian/Pacific/American Institute at New York University, in collaboration with Tomie Arai, Lena Sze, Vivian Truong, and Diane Wong, has developed the A/P/A Voices: A COVID-19 Public Memory Project.
+The NYU Tamiment Library & Robert F. Wagner Labor Archives will serve as the collection’s repository.

-COVID-19 is a public health pandemic that is truly global in scale and intensity.
-From the anti-Asian violence and xenophobia that has spiked since the early days of the pandemic (and reemerged in the national consciousness) to the ways that COVID-19 has disproportionately impacted Pacific Islander communities and Asian immigrant workers in the service and healthcare industries, Asian/Pacific Americans are at the center of these conversations too often as objects of anger, sympathy, or curiosity.
+From the anti-Asian violence and xenophobia that has spiked since the early days of the pandemic (and reemerged in the national consciousness) to the ways that COVID-19 has disproportionately impacted Pacific Islander communities and Asian immigrant service and healthcare workers, Asian/Pacific Americans are too often at the center of COVID-19 coverage and conversations as objects of anger, sympathy, and/or curiosity.

 We believe, however, in documenting the complex and multifaceted experiences of Asian/Pacific Americans as subjects of their own stories.
-We hope through this project to also offer space for thinking about the parallels, intimacies, and possibilities for solidarity between Asian/Pacific Americans and the communities that are most impacted by these seismic shifts in our history.
+We hope this project offers space for thinking about the parallels, intimacies, and possibilities for solidarity between Asian/Pacific Americans and the communities that are most impacted by these seismic shifts in our history.

-Although of course not comprehensive, this public memory project is intended to be broad in scope.
-There is no other major COVID-19 documentation effort about and for A/P/A communities at this time.
-We believe that this documentation is essential not just for our communities’ own process of healing and storytelling, but for all of us to learn from this moment now and into the future.
-To that end, we aim to cast a wide net but especially endeavor to include the stories from A/P/A communities that often remain untold.
-By virtue of our institutional location, we also have a keen interest in New York City and the university communities in which we are embedded.
+There is no other major COVID-19 documentation effort about and for A/PA communities at this time.
+We believe that this documentation is essential not just for our communities’ own processing and storytelling, but for all of us to learn from this moment now and into the future.
+To that end, this public memory project is intended to be broad in scope.
+We aim to cast a wide net, but endeavor to include stories from A/PA communities that often remain unrecorded.
+By virtue of our institutional location, we also have a particular interest in New York City and the university communities in which we are embedded.

 We are collecting documentation of the experiences of Asian/Pacific Americans living during COVID-19 by:

-Collecting remotely recorded or in-person (when safe to do so) oral history interviews with Narrators who wish to share their A/P/A COVID-19 experiences or perspectives for archival preservation and future access.
-To contribute to the project as a prospective Narrator, complete this NARRATOR REQUEST FOR INTERVIEW FORM.
+Recording oral history interviews with narrators who wish to share their A/PA COVID-19 experiences or perspectives for archival preservation and future access.
+These interviews will be conducted remotely (while social distancing protocols are still necessary) or in person (only when safe to do so).
+To contribute to the project as a prospective Narrator, complete the NARRATOR REQUEST FOR INTERVIEW FORM.

-Conducting a wide range of timely, recorded interviews even while social distancing protocols are still in place.
-To contribute to the project as an Interviewer or organizational Project Partner, complete this INTERVIEWER/PROJECT PARTNER VOLUNTEER FORM.
+Collecting a wide range of recorded interviews to document, as thoroughly as possible, A/PA COVID-19 experiences.
+To contribute to the project as an Interviewer, complete the VOLUNTEER INTERVIEWER FORM.

-Collecting artifacts including PDFs of articles, flyers, and resources; publications and journal entries; photographs and images of artwork and installations; video and audio recordings; etc. (some artifacts may be placed in the Tamiment Library & Robert F. Wagner Labor Archives at NYU where the oral histories will be collected).
-To contribute an artifact to the project, complete this ARTIFACT DONATION FORM.
+Collecting digital artifacts including, but not limited to: articles, flyers, and resource lists; publications and journal articles; photographs and images of artwork and installations; video and audio recordings.
+Select artifacts may be accessioned, alongside the recorded oral history interviews, by the NYU Tamiment Library & Robert F. Wagner Labor Archives.
+To contribute an artifact to the project, complete the ARTIFACT DONATION FORM.

-We believe that Asian/Pacific Americans’ experiences of COVID-19 are important to document and specific in some important ways, but are not detached from the experiences of other communities to which we belong, create, and seek solidarity with.
+We believe that Asian/Pacific Americans’ experiences of COVID-19 are important to document, but are not detached from the experiences of other communities to which we belong, create, and seek solidarity with.

-We seek to build an ethics of care, consideration, and community in this project —from the project design itself and the facilitation of the oral history interviews to the collection and custody of these stories.
+We seek to build an ethics of care, consideration, and community—from the project design and facilitation of interviews to the collection and custody of these stories.

-Finally, we believe that stories both comprise our own experiences and form some pieces of a more collective public memory.
+Finally, we believe that stories both comprise our own experiences and form a collective public memory.
 How we process and grieve, construct memory and make meaning, and how we take stock now and in the future is at the core of our efforts.

 Tomie Arai is an artist who collaborates with local communities to create visual narratives that give meaning to the spaces we live in.
 She is a co-founder of the Chinatown Art Brigade and is currently a 2020 Transnational Fellow with Monument Lab, an initiative that reimagines public space through stories of social justice and equity.

-Crystal Baik, Ph.D., is Associate Professor of Gender and Sexuality Studies at UC Riverside with training in feminist oral history, critical militarization studies, ethnic studies and visual culture studies.
-Her first single-authored monograph, Reencounters: On the Korean War and Diasporic Memory Critique (Temple University Press, 2019), examines the everyday ramifications of the Korean War in the 21st century through a curated archive of diasporic memory works, including experiential oral history projects.
+Crystal Baik is associate professor of Gender and Sexuality Studies at University of California, Riverside with training in feminist oral history, critical militarization studies, ethnic studies and visual culture studies.
+Her first single-authored monograph, Reencounters: On the Korean War and Diasporic Memory Critique (Temple University Press, 2019), examines the everyday ramifications of the Korean War in the twenty-first century through a curated archive of diasporic memory works, including experiential oral history projects.

-Cindy Gao is a PhD student in the American Studies program at New York University.
+Cindy Gao is a PhD student in the American Studies program at NYU.
 Her dissertation research explores the role of communist Asia in the revolutionary imagination of postwar radical movements in the United States.

-Rosario Joaquin is currently a Social Media and Communications Assistant at the Asian/Pacific/American Institute at NYU for Summer 2020.
-She is also a Resident Assistant at NYU’s Rubin Hall, curating programs for the “Inequality and Justice” themed engagement community.
-Joaquin will graduate from NYU’s College of Arts and Science in May 2021 with an undergraduate degree in Politics and Asian/Pacific/American Studies.
+Rosario Joaquin is the senior public programs assistant at the Asian/Pacific/American Institute at NYU.
+She is a resident assistant at NYU’s Rubin Hall, where she curates programs for the “Inequality and Justice” themed engagement community.
+Joaquin will graduate from the NYU College of Arts and Science in May 2021 with a bachelor’s degree in Politics and Asian/Pacific/American Studies.

-Sarah Lin currently serves as a chaplain affiliate and campus minister at New York University, and is an incoming master’s in public policy candidate at the Harvard Kennedy School.
+Sarah Lin serves as a chaplain affiliate and campus minister at NYU, and is studying public policy at the Harvard Kennedy School.
 She has completed several research projects focused on gender-based violence within the Asian immigrant community, and previously interned at Womankind, formerly known as the New York Asian Women’s Center.
 She has been recognized as a Public Policy & International Affairs (PPIA) Fellow, as well as a Voorhees Public Service Fellow and Gardner Fellow in Leadership & Social Policy at Rutgers University.
 She holds a bachelor’s degree with highest honors from Rutgers University.

-Loubna Qutami is an Assistant Professor in the Department of Asian American Studies at the University of California, Los Angeles.
-Qutami is a former UC President’s Postdoctoral Fellow, a member of al-Shabaka: The Palestinian Policy Network and the former executive director of the Arab Cultural and Community Center (ACCC) in San Francisco.
+Loubna Qutami is assistant professor in the Department of Asian American Studies at the University of California, Los Angeles.
+Qutami is a former UC President’s Postdoctoral Fellow, a member of al-Shabaka: The Palestinian Policy Network, and the former executive director of the Arab Cultural and Community Center (ACCC) in San Francisco.
 She is also a founder and the former international general coordinator of the Palestinian Youth Movement (PYM).

 Lena Sze is a cultural organizer and writer from New York City.

 Vivian Truong is a scholar and educator from Brooklyn, New York whose areas of study include Asian American studies, urban history, and women of color feminisms.
-Her current research examines Asian American and multiracial movements against police violence in late 20th century New York City.
-She is an incoming postdoctoral fellow in Asian American studies at Vassar College and earned her PhD in American Culture from the University of Michigan.
+Her current research examines Asian American and multiracial movements against police violence in late twentieth century New York City.
+She is a postdoctoral fellow in Asian American studies at Vassar College and earned her PhD in American Culture from the University of Michigan.

-Diane Wong is an Assistant Professor in the Department of Political Science at Rutgers University-Newark.
+Diane Wong is assistant professor in the Department of Political Science at Rutgers University-Newark.
 Her interests include Asian American politics, race and ethnicity, gender and sexuality, cultural and media studies, and community-engaged research.
-As a first-generation Chinese American born and raised in Flushing, Queens in New York City, her research is intimately tied to the Asian diaspora and urban immigrant experience.
+As a first-generation Chinese American born and raised in Flushing, Queens, her research is intimately tied to the Asian diaspora and urban immigrant experience.
 She is a member of the Chinatown Art Brigade and co-founder of The W.O.W.
 Project located at Wing On Wo & Co.